 In Fig. 1, the evolutions of the CMs of interest with minor chassis modifications for the entire design procedure are summarized in eigenvalue plots.
-The size of the terminal chassis was chosen to be 130 mm \times 60 mm, to represent a typical case (e.g., the overall outer dimensions of Samsung S9 is 147.7 mm \times 68.7 mm \times 8.5 mm).
-As the first design step, the characteristic eigenvalues for the 130 mm \times 60 mm perfect electric conductor (PEC) chassis were computed and shown in Fig. 1(a).
-As can be seen, the chassis supports only one resonant mode (J1) close to 1 GHz.
-Two non-resonant modes of interest to this study (J2 and J3) are also shown in Fig. 1(a).
-In Fig. 2, the currents and the corresponding electric far-field patterns of J1 to J3 are shown as a reference.
-It can be seen that mode 1 (J1)
+The size of the terminal chassis was chosen to be 130 mm \times 60 mm, intended for a typical mid-size smartphone.
+It is noted that the overall outer dimensions of a smartphone are bigger than those of its chassis.
+As the first design step, the characteristic eigenvalues for the $130 \text{ mm} \times 60 \text{ mm}$ perfect electric conductor (PEC) chassis were computed and shown in Fig. 1(a).
+As can be seen, the chassis supports only one resonant mode (J_1) close to 1 GHz.
+Two nonresonant modes of interest to this study (J_2 and J_3) are also shown in Fig. 1(a).
+In Fig. 2, the currents and the corresponding electric far-field patterns of J_1 to J_3 are shown as a reference.
+It can be seen that mode 1 (\mathbf{J}1) is the fundamental dipole mode, with a current flowing along the length of the chassis.
+Mode 2 (\mathbf{J}2) supports a current distribution like a dipole oriented along the chassis width.

-Fig. 2.
-Eigencurrent distribution and normalized pattern of CMs in the chassis with resonant frequencies of: 1.08 GHz (J_1), 2.85 GHz (J_2), 2.5 GHz (J_3).

-is the fundamental dipole mode, with a current flowing along the length of the chassis.
-Mode 2 (J_2) supports a current distribution like a dipole oriented along the width of the chassis.
 Mode 3 (J_3) is a longitudinal full-wave dipole mode.
 The plain chassis is then modified in stages to obtain the desired characteristic properties, as will be described in this section.
-Figures 3(a)-3(c) illustrate the currents and electric far-field patterns of the CMs associated with the eigenvalues in Fig. 1(b)-(d), respectively, for different design stages.
+Figures 3(a)-3(c) illustrate the currents and electric farfield patterns of the CMs associated with the eigenvalues in Fig. 1(b)-(d), respectively, for different design stages.